lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

     - This is designed to
      send to an address controlled by a private key and *does not* trigger any actions on the recipient if it is a contract.
+    - Reduces `env.sender`'s  and increases `recipient`'s balance in the reward contract for reward calculation.

 ### Send
 * Send{contract, amount, msg}